 I believe one of the great Christian challenges is to learn how to tune out the negative or flesh-based influences of the world.
 This is evident in how we define success.

-In weight loss, is it Christian to strive after an ideal body weight?
+In weight loss, is it okay as a Christian to strive for an ideal body weight?
 Or should we be happy with just being healthy even if we really want to look a certain way?

 In business, is it okay as a Christian to want to be a great success?
 Or should we be happy with being who God has called us to be?

 In relationships, is it okay to go after the hottest, most successful partner?
 Or should we be happy with the mate that God chooses for us regardless of what they look like or how much money they make?